vittsof/plex-gay-metadata-agent/README.md

 	- Unable to get metadata for bonus material from other sites.
 	- Autoupdate may cause issues as it may cause a full metadata refresh when a new file is added.

+<h1>Staxus.bundle</h1>
+	NAMING CONVENTION:
+		Enclosing directory: "Staxus"
+		Video Naming: Text title or text of the title as displayed on Staxus website.

+	KNOWN ISSUES
+	- Limited ability to match titles with special characters in the name.
+	- Unable to get metadata for bonus material from other sites.
+	- Autoupdate may cause issues as it may cause a full metadata refresh when a new file is added.

 <h1>NOTES</h1>